sophiacarlone/carlone-capstone/src/Mar23/Logs.md

 Scar — 03/02/2023 8:48 PM
-I wanna make a bot in the cosi server so that when something becomes unpingable it lets people know and an influxdb sight also, a lot of shit happened with the firewall going down, but I couldnt bring myself to help after I learned of a death in the family
+I wanna make a bot in the cosi server so that when something becomes unpingable it lets people know and an influxdb site also, a lot of shit happened with the firewall going down, but I couldnt bring myself to help after I learned of a death in the family <b>(good job to the others)</b>

 Scar — 03/07/2023 9:10 PM
-organize servers
+organize servers <b>(idea)</b>

 Scar — 03/08/2023 1:09 PM
 reading for literature review.
 I will be focused on network configurations and measurement based on the Jones - IT article